 The short answer to the title question is that there were twelve, to the best of our knowledge.
 So why do we so often hear and read, even from Thomas scholars, that there were 13?
 That takes longer to answer.
 There are two sources of confusion, one minor, one major.
 The minor one is a phantom 13th codex that never existed.
 The major one is that there is something called Codex XIII which, however, is not a codex at all.
 As it turns out, both of these confusions have the same cause, viz., the early decision of those who dealt with the Nag Hammadi find to call eight unbound papyrus leaves (containing a complete copy of Trimorphic Protennoia) a codex.

 With respect to the first, but relatively minor, source of confusion, the Egyptian peasant Muhammad Ali, chiefly responsible for the Nag Hammadi find, said in some interviews that there were 13 books in the jar.
 He could not have been referring to the so-called Codex XIII, however, since that was in fact a set of loose pages tucked into Codex VI, so he would not have counted that as a book.
 But did he count at all?
-As the late James Robinson wrote in The Secrets of Judas (2007):
+As James Robinson wrote in The Secrets of Judas (2007):

 "Muhammad 'Ali decided to divide the codices on the spot among the seven camel drivers present.
 Evidence of only twelve codices survives today.
 What is called Codex XIII consists of only eight leaves, which were removed from the center of the codex in late antiquity, in order to separate out a tractate inscribed on them, and then laid inside the front cover of Codex VI.
 These leaves probably would not even have been noticed by the discoverers, much less considered a separate codex.
 Yet when pressed, Muhammad 'Ali maintained that the number of codices in the jar was not twelve, but thirteen. ...
 [But] If another codex existed, no trace of it has been brought to light ..."
 (SJ, pp.39-40, emphasis mine - should be 'a codex')